dqops/dqo/docs/working-with-dqo/creating-custom-data-quality-checks.md

 and named it `daily_invalid_duns_format_found`).

 The copied check will appear in the tree view in the same folder as the check used as a template.
-The checks which have been added are shown on the tree view in bold.
+The checks that have been added are shown on the tree view in bold.

 ![Create a copy of data quality check](https://dqops.com/docs/images/working-with-dqo/creating-custom-data-quality-checks/create-a-copy-of-check.png)